pinecone-io/canopy/README.md

 And follow the CLI instructions.
 The index that will be created will have a prefix `canopy--<INDEX_NAME>`.
 You only have to do this process once for every Canopy index you want to create.

-> To learn more about Pinecone Indexes and how to manage them, please refer to the following guide: [Understanding indexes](https://docs.pinecone.io/docs/indexes)
+> To learn more about Pinecone indexes and how to manage them, please refer to the following guide: [Understanding indexes](https://docs.pinecone.io/docs/indexes)

 ### 2. Uploading data

-You can load data into your Canopy Index using the command:
+You can load data into your Canopy index using the command:

 ```bash
 canopy upsert /path/to/data_directory